 In some cases, acres of fresh food are discarded in the field due to overproduction or food-borne illness, resulting in the loss of entire categories of food.
 While food-borne illness is severe, the industry's policies and practices for preventing it may seem extreme, with entire food categories being wiped out.

-Foodborne illnesses are serious, and I do not shutterstock_383166979intend to downplay their severity.
+Foodborne illnesses are serious, and I do not intend to downplay their severity.
 The consequences of harmful pathogens like Escherichia coli can be devastating.
 However, if we examine food waste from a different perspective, we may see that our current prevention policies and industry practices seem more like a nuclear bomb aftermath.
 Despite information speed and traceability challenges, is it necessary to always wipe out entire food categories, causing so much wholesome food to go to waste?

 I want to avoid solely blaming consumers for the issue of food waste, as it is a complex problem with many factors at play.
 While it is true that consumers do contribute to the amount of food that goes to waste, I am not suggesting that individuals should feel pressured to finish every last bite of their meal.
 It is worth noting, however, that statistics indicate that consumers are responsible for approximately 39% of all food waste, which has gone up since 2012 from 23%.
 So instead, let's focus on the supply chain, including growers, packers, manufacturers, processors, brokers, distributors, retailers and restaurants.